What Local SEO Citations Are (+ 7 Ways to Build Them)

 Another excellent option for those who want to outsource is WebFX.
 WebFX offers affordable, comprehensive local SEO services starting at $425 a month for one location.
 This includes data, artificial intelligence (AI), and machine learning to fast-track your return on local search.
 Additionally, your custom plan will consist of continual data-driven SEO improvements and ranking monitoring for keywords that drive conversions.

 Suppose you don’t have the budget to outsource, but you still need an easy way to add and manage your local citations and listings.
 You can use the leading local SEO platform, BrightLocal, for $29 a month.
-With BrightLocal, you can add listings manually for $2 each, and make sure your business information stays consistent across thousands of online directories with automated reports and monitoring.
+You can add listings manually for $2 each, and make sure your business information stays consistent across thousands of online directories with automated reports and monitoring.

 If you’re a Semrush user, you can automate local listings by adding Listings Management to any plan for just $20 more a month.
 For more self-managed tools and resources, read our list of the best local SEO tools for small businesses.